Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.session/-picture-in-picture-feature/-init-.md

 `activity` - the activity with the EngineView for calling PIP mode when required; the AndroidX Fragment doesn't support this.

+`crashReporting` - Instance of `CrashReporting` to record unexpected caught exceptions

 `customTabSessionId` - ID of custom tab session.